Preselected Neurodegenerative Disease-Relevant Models

 The ability to quickly install variant alleles in C. elegans and zebrafish, and quantitatively measure the variant phenotypes provides researchers a path to rapidly address the consequence of gene variation for answering questions of neurodegenerative disease biology.

-The image below illustrates C. elegans as a transgenic model for studying gene variations associated with Alzheimer’s Disease (AD) and Frontotemporal Dementia (FD).
+The images below illustrate C. elegans as a transgenic model for studying gene variations associated with Alzheimer’s Disease (AD), Frontotemporal Dementia (FD), and Epilepsy Disorder (ED).

 C. elegans as a transgenic model for studying Alzheimer’s Disease (AD) and Frontotemporal Dementia (FD).